nhsconnect/nhslogin/src/button-guidance.md

 <p>If you use the wrong version of the NHS login button on your website or app, we will ask you to change to the correct one.</p>
-<p>Contact us if you are unsure which version of the NHS login is right for your website or app.</p>
+<p>Email us at engage.nhslogin@nhs.net if you are unsure which version of the NHS login button to use.</p>

 ---